nxtopen/nextedit/README.md

-# WYSIWYG Editor For NextJS
+# RichText Editor for Next.js

-NextEdit is an WYSIWYG Editor built for NextJS.
+NextEdit is an RichText Editor built for NextJS.
 It can be widely used in react/nextjs admin panels, dashboard or wherever you want.
 The project is open-source and open for new features.

 ## Usage